Slaymaster: Fictional character biography

-Later, a more skillful and refined Slaymaster has been hired by Vixen (a British villain and old enemy of Captain Britain) to kill all of the members of S.T.R.I.K.E.'s psi-division, including Captain Britain's sister, before her planned infiltration of the intelligence's facility.
-Slaymaster manages to kill most of the psi-division, bar Alison Double, Tom Lennox and Betsy Braddock (Captain Britain's sister and Lennox's lover), keeping the division away long enough for Vixen to take control.
-Captain Britain's intervention on behalf of his sister results in a rematch between himself and Slaymaster, a tightly run affair in which Slaymaster proves his intelligence, weapons and martial skill would be enough to defeat the more powerful Captain again.
-However, thanks to a distraction by Betsy, Captain Britain is able to overwhelm Slaymaster and beat him into unconsciousness.
+Slaymaster is hired by Vixen to kill all of the members of S.T.R.I.K.E.'s psi-division, including Captain Britain's sister Betsy Braddock.
+Slaymaster manages to kill most of the psi-division except for Alison Double, Tom Lennox and Braddock.
+Captain Britain's intervention on behalf of his sister results in a rematch between himself and Slaymaster, which ends in Slaymaster's defeat.